zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

     ![Download both the database and the data volume for your chosen backup.](./backup-service/images/04.png)

-The two downloaded `.tgz` archives comprise the chosen backup.
-You can now extract and import these into a local Liferay environment to run this backup on your system.
+The two downloaded `.tgz` archives comprise the backup.
+You can now extract and import these into a local Liferay environment.

 You can also download a backup using the download API.
 See [this section](#download-database-api) for more information.